-After some previous tests to decide the settings described in the previous section, several experiments were run for a three week period in August 2021.
-All experiments run using the MetCoOp (Meteorological Co-operation on Operational NWP) operational model set up and domain.
-Inside the model domain there are 45 radars from 6 countries that are included in the daily production.

-During the chosen period several large scale frontal systems passed through the model domain and also a few convective situations occurred.
+After some previous tests to decide the settings described in the previous section, several experiments were run for a 3-week period in August 2021.
+All experiments run using the Meteorological Co-operation on Operational (MetCoOp) NWP operational model set up and domain.
+Inside the model domain there are 45 radars from six countries that are included in the daily production.
+During the chosen period, several large-scale frontal systems passed through the model domain and also a few convective situations occurred.

-The reference experiment was run with an additional two weeks spin-up period in order to get all the fields in balance and to allow the variational bias correction coefficients to spin up properly.
-All the other experiments in this study were also warm-started from this spin-up period.
+The reference experiment was run with an additional 2-week spinup period to get all of the fields in balance and to allow the variational bias correction coefficients to spin up properly.
+All the other experiments in this study were also warm started from this spinup period.